sophiayang128/OS/README.txt

-OS Project—Creating a Shell Interface Using Java
+OS Project — Creating a Shell Interface Using Java

 It serves as a shell interface that accepts user commands and then executes each command in a separate process external to the Java virtual machine.